FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 }
 ```

-Then we make another request to access more user information this time a **GET** request to the `/api/user/registration` API.
-This API requires the User Id which is the `sub` value of our response from `oauth2/introspect` endpoint.
-This contains a `data` property that has the information we need.
+Then we make another request to gather more user information.
+This time we make a **GET** request to the `/api/user/registration` endpoint.
+This API requires the User Id, which is the same as the `sub` value provided by the `introspect` endpoint.
+The response to the **GET** request contains the user `data` property, which has the information we need.

-When this request is successful, we send all the data to our client via `res.send()`.
 Note that this is not standard, but the response from the `/oauth2/introspect` endpoint is.

-Here is what the response from `/api/user/registration` looks like:
+When this final request is successful, we send all the data to our Vue client via `res.send()`.
+Here is what the response from `/api/user/registration` call looks like:

 ```json
 {